 Better hypotheses.
 Researchers should be open to alternative mechanistic hypotheses in the case of intractable diseases.
 They must also have access to and strongly consider negative clinical data to inform future decisions preclinically and clinically.

 Approaching targets in more than one direction.
 A single agent might not be capable of treating a complex CNS condition.
 Combination therapies comprised of the most promising and best-tolerated compounds targeting different disease progenitors might be an effective alternative.
 Combination therapies for CNS diseases, some of which have already been tested, have received slower acceptance by both the FDA and the pharmaceutical industry.
-“While in other areas drugs were combined after each had demonstrated efficacy in human disease individually, drug combinations for these neurodegenerative CNS diseases would (at least currently) have to combine compounds that were not efficacious when tested alone,” say authors Gribkoff and Kaczmerik.
+“While in other areas drugs were combined after each had demonstrated efficacy in human disease individually, drug combinations for these neurodegenerative CNS diseases would (at least currently) have to combine compounds that were not efficacious when tested alone,” say authors Gribkoff and Kaczmarek.

-Longer clinical trials. “a drug or drug combination may need to be administered for long periods, perhaps many years in otherwise healthy individuals, and there may be no clinical models that involve shortcuts,” according to Gribkoff and Kaczmerik.
+Longer clinical trials.
+“A drug or drug combination may need to be administered for long periods, perhaps many years in otherwise healthy individuals, and there may be no clinical models that involve shortcuts,” according to Gribkoff and Kaczmarek.
 This also means that the biomarkers used to identify these subjects need a high degree of validation, which is an important aspect of ongoing research.
 Drug approval might take much longer, even if it is ultimately successful in the case of slowly progressive diseases.

 Despite the historical failure of most treatments for CNS disease, given these considerations, researchers and physicians are optimistic regarding new treatment options on the horizon.